ManiAlipour/iso-hooks/README.md

 ### 7️⃣ `useCopyToClipboard`

-Copy any text to the clipboard with ease.
+Copy any text to the user's clipboard easily.

 ```tsx
 import { useCopyToClipboard } from "iso-hooks";